 The driver of the semi, 27 year-old Marcus Barrett, of Fayetteville, N.C., was not injured.
 His truck received moderate front-end damage.

 Barrett told The Vienna Times the morning after the crash; “I was driving about 50 miles per hour, because I knew it was slick, when I saw the van come around me.”
+In this instance the driver should have had insurance on the van, which can be bought from Money Expert (in the UK).

 He said it looked like the driver of the van was going to shift lanes very close to him and in a dangerous spot, due to the snowy road conditions.
 “I said out loud – ‘Don’t do that’,” Barrett explained.